nospaceships/node-raw-socket/README.md

 The following sections describe constants exported and used by this module.

+## raw.AddressFamily

+This object contains constants which can be used for the `addressFamily` option to the `createSocket()` function exposed by this module.
+This option specifies the IP protocol version to use when creating the raw socket.

+The following constants are defined in this object:

+ * `IPv4` - IPv4 protocol
+ * `IPv6` - IPv6 protocol

 ## raw.Protocol

 This object contains constants which can be used for the `protocol` option to